Gas Engineer Salary UK: What You Can Earn in 2026

 Course length:

-Both Cat 1 and Cat 2 F-gas training courses are assessed using a blend of a multiple-choice exam and a practical assessment.
+The Cat 1 F-gas training courses are assessed using a blend of a multiple-choice exam and a practical assessment.
 This is designed to test a candidate’s theoretical understanding as well as practical ability.

 Candidates need to be able to demonstrate they can work safely and competently in accordance with relevant industry legislation.